OlRabiesAbe/literate-enigma/imprimis_classes.md

 A route to consider is giving the Demo more ways to interact with the environment or kill things.
 His primary weapon doubling as a blockbreaking tool might be too restrictive.

+Demo has potential as the dedicated breakthrough class too.
+His demogun can destroy impeding obstacles which would help with this.
+Though currently the time investement required for this is too much for him to do this well.
+He also would struggle with any sort of range, as his demogun has an arc.

 Change ideas:

 	Sticky nade gun